howff/BIT-ADRUK-synthetic-data-tool/README.md

     - pandas
     - pyreadstat (optional: this is needed only if you have Python 3 and want to read/preserve metadata from .sav files)

-Further discussion may be found in the 'Troubleshooting' section of the [*User Guide*] (https://www.adruk.org/fileadmin/uploads/adruk/Documents/User-Guide-Synthetic-Data-Tool.pdf).
+Further discussion may be found in the 'Troubleshooting' section of the [*User Guide*](https://www.adruk.org/fileadmin/uploads/adruk/Documents/User-Guide-Synthetic-Data-Tool.pdf).